James (Jacobus) de Voragine, 1228/1230-13.07.1298,

 Chronicon Genuense = Chronicle of Genoa

 Another important work of James de Voragine is his so-called "Chronicon Genuense", a chronicle of Genoa reaching to 1296.
-Part of this chronicle, which is a valuable source of Genoese history, was published by Muratori in "Rerum Italicarum Scriptores" (Milano, 1723-51), IX, 5-56.
+Part of this chronicle, which is a valuable source of Genoese history, was published by Muratori in "Rerum Italicarum Scriptores" (Milan, 1723-51), IX, 5-56.
 Concerning it see Mannucci, "La cronaca di Jacopo da Viraggio" (Geneva, 1904).
 He is also the author of a collection of 307 sermons, "Sermones de sanctis, de tempore, quadragesimales, de Beata Maria Virgine".
 They have been repeatedly printed, both separately and collectively.
-The earliest edition of the whole collection was printed in 1484, probably at Venezia, where they were published a second time in 1497 and repeatedly thereafter.
-His remaining literary productions are "Defensorium contra impugnantes Fratres Praedicatores" (Venezia, 1504), which is a defence of the Dominicans against some who accused them of not leading an Apostolic life; "Summarium virtutum et vitiorum" (Basle, 1497), which is an epitome of a work of the same title, written by William Peraldus, a Dominican who died about thirty years before James de Voragine.
-A theological work, entitled "De operibus et opusculis Sancti Augustini", is also Generally ascribed to him, but its authenticity has not yet been sufficiently established.
+The earliest edition of the whole collection was printed in 1484, probably at Venice, where they were published a second time in 1497 and repeatedly thereafter.
+His remaining literary productions are "Defensorium contra impugnantes Fratres Praedicatores" (Venice, 1504), which is a defence of the Dominicans against some who accused them of not leading an Apostolic life; "Summarium virtutum et vitiorum" (Basle, 1497), which is an epitome of a work of the same title, written by William Peraldus, a Dominican who died about thirty years before James de Voragine.
+A theological work, entitled "De operibus et opusculis Sancti Augustini", is also generally ascribed to him, but its authenticity has not yet been sufficiently established.
 It is known that he was a close student of St. Augustine.
 Some, relying on the authority of Sixtus of Siena, ascribe to him also an Italian translation of the Bible, but no manuscript or print of it has ever been found.

 Hugh (Hugo) Ripolinus